Digitally supported learning FAQs for students

 The UWA Library provides support services to help you succeed in your studies.
 The Library is here to help you with:

-- OneSearch.
-Use it to search UWA collections including millions of online books, journals, articles, reviews, films, documentaries and more.
+- Discover OneSearch and use it to search UWA collections including millions of online books, journals, articles, reviews, films, documentaries and more.
 OneSearch will connect you to the full-text sources we’ve provided to support your studies.
-Sign in with Pheme to save favourites and return to them;
+Sign in with Pheme to save favourites and return to them.

-- Major databases for the subject areas at UWA.
-Use the Databases link in the top ribbon in OneSearch to find a database specialising in your subject area.
+- Use the Databases link in the top ribbon in OneSearch to find a database specialising in your subject area.

-- Stay in touch by emailing a Librarian who can help you to use OneSearch and other sources to find the best information for your assignments, and assist you with referencing and managing your readings.
+- Stay in touch by emailing a Librarian or making an appointment with a librarian through the Book a Librarian service, we can help you to use OneSearch and other sources to find the best information for your assignments, and assist you with referencing.

 - How do I access 24/7 study support?